 Wood

 To me, choosing wood is probably the most important part of the whole process.
 It's also a very joyous part.
-Over the short time I've been making flutes, I've moved from the prepared, sanitized 50x50mm red cedar lengths of timber merchants to collecting and receiving donations of wood, often straight off the tree, from all sorts of sources.
-I still have a very trustworthy merchant supplying imported timbers such as western red and yellow cedars, the wonderfully fragrant eastern red (pencil) cedar, rosewoods, maple and other exotics, one in Sussex supplying Port Orford cedar, alder, pear, sycamore and yew, and one in Dartmoor who has the most wonderful barns full of all the English timbers you could imagine, all air dried over many years.
+I also make sure I know where all my wood has come from.
+Over the time I've been making flutes, I've moved from the prepared, sanitized 50x50mm red cedar lengths of timber merchants to collecting and receiving donations of wood, often straight off the tree, from all sorts of sources.
+While I collect and prepare much of my own wood, I still have a very trustworthy merchant supplying imported timbers such as western red and yellow cedars, the wonderfully fragrant eastern red (pencil) cedar, rosewoods, maple, black walnut and other exotics, plus one in Sussex supplying Port Orford cedar and Cedar of Lebanon, one in Surrey who has a good range of timbers such as alder, oak, redwood, sycamore, yew and cherry from the Goodwood and Cowdray Park estates, one in Wales who stocks from local woodlands, and one in Dartmoor who has the most wonderful barns full of all the English timbers you could imagine, all air dried over many years.
+I also know several managers and owners of Ancient Woodlands who hold FSC certification and who really 'know their wood'; their help in supplying special pieces of wood is invaluable.

 WORKSHOP